 Table of contents

 Arkansas voters passed a ballot measure for a series of minimum wage increases that started in 2018.
-The Arkansas Minimum Wage Act increased wages from $9.25 in 2019 and will increase them again in 2022.

 To make sure you’re up to date on the upcoming increases, we’ve put together this guide for business owners on the current minimum wage in Arkansas.

 What is the current minimum wage in Arkansas?

 Effective January 1, 2021, the Arkansas minimum wage is $11.
 The wage increase was approved in the 2018 November election, and it boosted wages for an estimated 300,000 workers — about a quarter of the state’s workforce.